Navigating the Tire Landscape for Peak Performance and Safety

 1. Load Capacity

-Most importantly, the load capacity your commercial truck(s) faces on a daily basis needs to be the top criterion for how you choose tires.
-For starters, you need to understand the load capacity needed for your tires.
-Take the gross weight of the truck, then divide it by the total number of tires needed.
+Most importantly, the load capacity your commercial truck(s) faces daily needs to be the top criterion for how you choose tires.
+For starters, you need to understand the load capacity required for your tires.
+Take the truck’s gross weight, then divide it by the total number of tires required.

 Let’s say the truck weighs 90,000 pounds and requires 18 wheels.
-In this case, you would need tires that can each carry at least 5,000 pounds.
+In this case, you would need tires carrying at least 5,000 pounds.
 Next, take a look at the load index of the tire.
 This will tell you the weight capacity it can handle.
-Refer to this chart to see if the tire can handle the load capacity needed:

 2. Driving conditions

 Different applications for commercial trucks will require certain tires.
-If you are driving across the country with heavy loads or bulky equipment, the tires will need to withstand a great deal of strain and perform well in all kinds of weather conditions.
-In this case, you are wise to look for a tire with maximum fuel efficiency that is primarily designed for on-road driving.
+If you drive across the country with heavy loads or bulky equipment, the tires must withstand great strain and perform well in all weather conditions.
+In this case, you should look for a tire with maximum fuel efficiency primarily designed for on-road driving.

-On the other hand, if the trucks are primarily meant for in-town applications (such as dump trucks, waste management trucks, tankers, etc.), you need to look into tires that are meant for both on-road, off-road, and highway applications.
+On the other hand, if the trucks are primarily meant for in-town applications (such as dump trucks, waste management trucks, tankers, etc.), you need to look into tires for both on-road, off-road, and highway applications.
 Wide-base tires are ideal for these purposes.

 Roadlux offers a wide range of tires designed for city and highway service.
-The R128 model is built with heavy-duty rubber designed with six deep ribs and five circumferential grooves.
-These components work to provide excellent wear resistance and grip suitable for garbage trucks, tankers, construction equipment, and more.
+The R128 model is built of heavy-duty rubber and is designed with six deep ribs and five circumferential grooves.
+These components provide excellent wear resistance and grip suitable for garbage trucks, tankers, construction equipment, and more.

 3. Extra control

-For trucks that experience extreme weather conditions, gaining extra control with steer tires is a smart investment to avoid havoc.
-Many fleet owners elect to splurge on steer tires to protect their vehicles and the loads they carry.
+For trucks that experience extreme weather conditions, gaining extra control with steer tires is an intelligent investment to avoid havoc.
+Many fleet owners splurge on steer tires to protect their vehicles and loads.
 They are meant to be placed in the front axle positions and are designed to channel water away from under the tire surface and maintain rubber contact with the road.
 These tires can be utilized both for long-haul and regional applications.

 The Triangle TR685 is a premium multi-use steer tire perfect for commercial trucks and buses.
 The enhanced tread compounds enable better wear and longer life.
 The casing of this model adds a great deal of durability for extra performance.